EIDA/wfcatalog/collector/README.md

 without saving metrics to the database.
 The collector can be called with flags as described in [Redmine](https://dev.knmi.nl/projects/eida/wiki/WFCatalog#2-EIDANG-WFCatalog-Collector) e.g.:

-`Python WFCatalogCollector.py --dir /data/storage/SDS/2012/NL/ --csegs --flags`
+`python WFCatalogCollector.py --dir /data/storage/SDS/2012/NL/ --csegs --flags`

 This command will process files recursively in the 2012/NL directory and include results on continuous segments and mSEED header flags.